The free energy in a multi-species Sherrington-Kirkpatrick model

-Since from Theorem \ref{ThGGms} it is clear that the overlap array $(R_{\ell,\ell'})_{\ell,\ell'\geq 1}$ satisfies the Ghirlanda-Guerra identities, Theorems 2.13 and 2.17 in \cite{SKmodel} imply that its distribution will be close to the distribution of the array $(Q_{\ell,\ell'})_{\ell,\ell'\geq 1}$.
+Since from Theorem~\ref{ThGGms} it is clear that the overlap array $(R_{\ell,\ell'})_{\ell,\ell'\geq1}$ satisfies the Ghirlanda--Guerra identities, Theorems 2.13 and 2.17 in \cite{SKmodel} imply that its distribution will be close to the distribution of the array $(Q_{\ell ,\ell'})_{\ell,\ell'\geq1}$.
 If for each $s\in\spe$ we define the sequence in (\ref{qs}) by

 and let